kerrj/rsrd/README.md

-# rsrd
+# Robot See Robot Do
-Code for Robot See Robot Do CoRL 2024
+Code will be released by the CoRL 2024 conference!